 Watch my kids do the skittles science project below.

-Once you have completed the circle add in medium temperature water in the middle.
-Make sure you add enough to go right to the edge of the candy on both sides.
+Once you have completed the circle, add in warm water from the middle of the plate.
+Make sure you add enough water to go right to the edge of the candy on both sides.

 Then be completely amazed by your beautiful results!
 At the end you can have your child mix all the colors together using a toothpick or their finger.
 You can discuss how when you mix colors together it becomes a brownish color.

-Variations: Older kids can work on patterning.
-That’s what my 7 year old did here.
-My three year old just placed the skittles in a circle.
-It really helped that the bowl I chose had the outline of the perfect circle.
+For my three-year-old, it really helped that the bowl I chose had the outline of the perfect circle.
 This helped her create a circle easily.

 What is the science behind the skittles experiment?